d1024choi/pathgan_pytorch/dataset/README.txt

 * ETRIDriving has 129 driving sequences.
-Each sequence in ETRIDriving is stored in the folder named after the sequence ID.
+Each sequence is stored in the folder named after the sequence ID.
-For example, the sequence of ID '0000' is stored in the folder '0000'. the IDs of the training and test sequences were written in 'train.txt' and 'test.txt', respectively.
+For example, the sequence of ID '0000' is stored in the folder '0000'.
+The IDs of the training and test sequences were written in 'train.txt' and 'test.txt', respectively.

 * '1009' in 'train.txt' is the part of the sequence '0009'.